Do you want to learn how to speak English well?

-How to Speak English Fluently: 10 Simple Tips to Talk in English Like a Native
+How to Speak English Well: 16 Simple Tips to Extraordinary Fluency

 1. Accept That English Is a Weird Language

 Sometimes you can find patterns in English grammar, but other times English doesn’t make sense at all.
-For example, why are read (present tense, pronounced “reed”) and read (past tense, pronounced “red”) spelled the same, but pronounced differently?
-Or why is “mice” the plural form of “mouse,” but “houses” is the plural of “house?”
+For example, why are “read” (reed) and “read” (red) the same word, but pronounced differently depending on whether you’re speaking in the past or present tense?
+Or why is “mice” the plural of “mouse,” but “houses” is the plural of “house”?

 3. Stop Being a Student